thirtythreeforty/dpfwebui/README.md

 * Based on DISTRHO Plugin Framework (DPF)
 * C++ or AssemblyScript for DSP development
 * HTML / CSS / JS for UI development
-* VST2 / VST3 / LV2 plugin formats
+* VST2 / VST3(¹) / LV2 plugin formats
 * Linux / Mac / Windows
 * Just the powerful basics

+¹ Not ready for production as of Feb '22, some platform/host combinations still do not work.
+More details [here](https://github.com/lucianoiam/hiphop/blob/master/doc/bugs.txt).

 The following language combinations are possible: